The Soldier's Details

 Robert kneeling front centre

-Russell was wounded in action at Ulu Pandan on 10/2/1942.
+Lyle was seriously wounded in action at Ulu Pandan on 10/2/1942.
 Admitted to 2/13th Australian General Hospital with a gunshot wound.
 The bullet had entered through his arm and exited through his back.
 He also had a bayonet wound to his stomach.

 The Battalion suffered heavy casualties and during the battle, all officers from Headquarters Coy, No. 2 Platoon died.

-Robert Lyle remained at Changi throughout the war, possibly because of the injuries he had sustained during the battle for Singapore.
+Robert Lyle remained at Changi throughout the war, probably because of the injuries he had sustained during the battle for Singapore at Ulu Pandan.

 He was part of the Garden Control Party and X6 Party.
 He was recovered from Singapore at the end of the war.